Online casino: No-deposit

 The most popular form of bonus is one that can be claimed without the need to deposit any of the player's own money - known as a no deposit bonus.
 These bonuses are used as acquisition tools by casinos wishing to attract new players.
 No deposit bonuses don't always take the form of real cash, as exemplified below.

 Non-cashable

 Non-cashable bonuses may be called "sticky" or "phantom" bonuses.
 In both cases, the bonus forms a part of the player's balance, but cannot be cashed out.
 The difference between cash-able and phantom bonuses comes at cashout time.
 A phantom bonus is deducted from the player's balance at the moment he places his withdrawal request.
-For example: if you deposited $100, received $100, played, and finished the wagering at $150.
+For example: if a player deposited $100, received $100, played, and finished the wagering at $150.
 If the bonus is sticky, the player will be able to withdraw just $50.
 If the bonus is cash-able, then the whole balance is available for withdrawal.